ijardillier/netclient-elastic/Readme.md

 This map exposes the /metrics endpoint with the Prometheus format.
 If you need OpenMetrics format, you can easily access it with /metrics?accept=application/openmetrics-text

+### Forward HealthChecks to Prometheus

+We can easily forwar our health checks to Prometheus, to avoir using http module from metricbeat and retrieve all metrics including health checks from Prometheus module.
+By the way, we will also benefit from our labels if defined.

+This is done here in our custom extension which is used in the ConfigureServices of the Startup file.

+    public virtual void ConfigureServices(IServiceCollection services)
+    {
+        // ...
+        services.AddCustomHealthCheck(Configuration)
+        // ...
+    }

+    public static IServiceCollection AddCustomHealthCheck(this IServiceCollection services, IConfiguration configuration) {
+        IHealthChecksBuilder hcBuilder = services.AddHealthChecks();
+        hcBuilder.AddCheck("self", () => HealthCheckResult.Healthy());

+        hcBuilder.ForwardToPrometheus();

+        return services;
+    }

 ### Business metrics